 It only takes a small amount of dirt to reduce the cooling capacity of your central air conditioner.
 There are a large number of ways the coils can become dirty throughout the summer months.
 As your air conditioner operates, the evaporator coils in the air handler unit can become covered with pet dander, dust, insects, chemical disinfectants, human air, and dirt.
 In addition, a build up of pollen, minerals, dirt, exhaust fumes, and grass can negatively impact the performance of your condenser coils.

 Central Air Conditioning Repair & Installation Services

 If you need help cleaning the evaporator coils or condenser coils in your central air conditioning system, give our team of certified technicians a call by phone at (630) 968-0783 to schedule an appointment.
-We offer air conditioning repair and installation services in areas of Illinois such as Elmburst, Downers Grove, Bolingbrook, Plainfield, Aurora, and Naperville.
-Do you need help diagnosing a problem with your heating system?
+We offer air conditioning repair and installation services in areas of Illinois such as Elmhurst, Downers Grove, Bolingbrook, Plainfield, Aurora, and Naperville.
+In addition, our team can help you fix a defective heating system in your living space.
+If your furnace is not igniting, book an appointment with our team to receive help.
 Our technicians offer furnace repair and replacement services in your area.
 Our team has been offering reliable HVAC services to residents since 1923.

 Tips & Insights: Top Types of Sump Pump Problems & Troubleshooting Tips